ICTA WORKSHOPS START AT 9AM - UNLESS INSTRUCTED OTHERWISE BY THE EDUCATOR

 Locations are based on the Greater Metropolitan Region.

-Additionally our instructors are usually coming in from out of town, so they are equally sensitive to placing the workshop in a location that is as convenient as possible.
+Additionally our instructors are usually coming in from out of town, so they are equally sensitive to placing the workshop in a location that is as convenient as possible, and are usually able to negotiate a good group rate for guest rooms at the hotel.

 - What are the prerequisites for the Cupping Workshops?